 Explore Faculty Resources and Support

-The College and University provide a wide range of resources and support for faculty to support faculty as they navigate their careers at CSULB.
+The College and University provide a wide range of resources and support for faculty as they navigate their careers at CSULB.

-CSULB's Faculty Center for Professional Development provides a wealth of teaching resources, including a Teaching Jumpstart, Lecturer Faculty Resources, and Technology Links and Tips.
+CSULB's Faculty Center for Professional Development provides a wealth of teaching resources.
 In addition, the College has compiled a collection of research-based Teaching Best Practices and a set of Web-based Teaching and Learning Resources organized by topical area.

 Teaching coaches provide service to the College through supporting colleagues’ teaching activities.
 Department chairs have nominated coaches based on their positive teaching evaluations over time, innovative instructional pedagogies, and ability to dialogue with colleagues about teaching.
 Our teaching coaches view serving in this role as an opportunity to exchange ideas and enhance their own teaching as well as encourage conversations about effective teaching in the college.